GrantFass/SE-2030-GTFS/README.md

         </ul>
     </li>
     <li>
-        Implement Feature 3: Display the average speed based on the start and end times of a trip
+        (Optional for lab 6) Implement Feature 3: Display the average speed based on the start and end times of a trip
         <ul>
             <li>Display output to GUI</li>
             <li>Use observer pattern to display results</li>